Kia EV6: Overview

+The GT model is claimed to have a 0–100 km/h time in 3.5 seconds, with dual electric motors producing 430 kW of power and 740 Nm of torque combined, Michelin Pilot Sport 4S tyres, a rear electronic limited-slip differential, electronically controlled suspension, and minor exterior and interior changes.

 It features a panoramic curved display panel inside, which opens up more space while a controller for transition between infotainment and HVAC below the navigation screen and touch buttons for using heated seat as well as steering wheel further enhance driver usability.
-The EV6’s boot space is 520 L (VDA standard) and it can be increased up to 1,300 L when the rear seats are folded.
-The crossover is claimed to be furnished with sustainable materials for its door pocket, crash pad, mood lighting, garnish and Nappa leather seats.
-It also has augmented reality head-up display, 360° camera option, remote controlled parking, along with safety technologies including Lane Follow Assist, Highway Driving Assist 2 (semi-autonomous adaptive cruise control) including auto lane changing, AEB collision avoidance, remote smart parking assist and Safe Exit Assist.
+The EV6's boot space is 520 L (VDA standard) and it can be increased up to 1,300 L when the rear seats are folded.
+The crossover is claimed to be furnished with eco-friendly materials across the interior, fabric or artificial suede/leatherette seats, and ambient lighting.
+It's also available with an augmented reality head-up display, 360° camera option, remote controlled parking, along with safety technologies including Lane Follow Assist, Highway Driving Assist 2 (semi-autonomous adaptive cruise control) including auto lane changing, AEB collision avoidance, remote smart parking assist and Safe Exit Assist.

+GT-Line

 EV6 GT

-The EV6 GT was released on October 4, 2022; it is a high-performance version of the EV6, supposed to go from zero to 100 km in 3.5 seconds.
+The EV6 GT was released on 4 October 2022; it is a high-performance version of the EV6, supposed to go from zero to 100 km/h in 3.5 seconds.
 The EV6 GT features four-piston calipers with a monoblock front wheel that improves size/performance over the base model, and a body strengthened with front strut ring and rear luggage floor reinforcement bars.
+There's also Michelin Pilot Sport 4S tyres, a rear electronic limited-slip differential, and electronically controlled suspension.
-In addition, rack-driven power steering and variable gear ratio technology optimize steering response to speed.

-As for the design, GT-specific 21-inch wheels and neon-colored calipers stand out, and a diffuser is applied at the bottom of the rear bumper to optimize the air flow under the car to help accelerate.
-The interior is equipped with a D-cut steering wheel, GT Mode buttons, seats, and other neon colors.
-In addition, GT Mode with RBM function that maximizes the use of regenerative braking and Kia's first Drift Mode are applied.
+In addition, rack-driven power steering and variable gear ratio technology optimises steering response to speed, and GT Mode with RBM function that maximizes the use of regenerative braking and Kia's first Drift Mode are applied.

-Specifications

-Reviews and reception

-In December 2022, Bloomberg named the EV6 as a superior alternative to the Model 3 from Tesla for those turned off by Elon Musk.
+The design features GT-specific 21-inch wheels with contrasting neon green coloured brake calipers, vertical elements across the front Digital Tiger Nose Grille, front and rear bumpers, and a rear diffuser.
+The interior is equipped with unique sports bucket seats with neon green piping and stitching, artificial suede door cards, and a GT Mode button on the steering wheel.

+However, compared to regular EV6 models, the EV6 GT does not come with ventilated seat functionality, electric seat adjustment, auto dip-down wing mirrors when reversing, and has less claimed driving range with higher energy consumption.

+Facelift

+The facelifted EV6 was revealed on 14 May 2024.
+Changes include new angular-designed LED headlights and daytime running lights, a redesigned front fascia, new alloy wheel designs, a revamped interior with a revised curved panoramic screen, a new steering wheel, a new fingerprint authentication system that allows registered drivers to power the electrics without the key, updated technological features and a new 84 kWh battery pack replaced the 77.4 kWh pack.